schenk/responsive-flickr-gallery/readme.txt

 #### How to customize the CSS? ####

-> You'll barly want to change the existing CSS because it's so generic.
+> You'll barley want to change the existing CSS because it's so generic.
 But you can do with a CSS editor that lets you customize your site design without modifying your theme as you can find in the Jetpack plugin.
 Check rfg.css to see existing classes and properties for gallery which you can redefine.

 == Screenshots ==